copy/iwbtc/README.md

 <br>

-The original resource folder is not in this repositor yet.
+The original resource folder is not in this repository yet.
 It's too big at this point, I'll add it later.